kuviman/linksider/website/content/bevy-jam/_index.md

 To make sound effects we used [sfxr](https://sfxr.me).

-The entire process of development was streamed on twitch, and I was asking everyone if they wanted to help us with the game, and shadow_crushers helped with visual effects and made us a nice music track:
+The entire process of development was streamed on twitch, and I was asking everyone if they wanted to help us with the game, and
+**shadow_crushers** helped with visual effects and made us a nice music track:

 {{ audio(src="game_music.ogg") }}

-And, on the last day the music was improved on by Brainoid:
+And later the music was covered by **Brainoid**, which is we decided to keep:

 {{ audio(src="KuviBevy.ogg") }}